Are you looking for a way to reduce stress and improve your focus? If so, consider giving walking meditation a try.

 Another great resource is the “Mindfulness Walking” app by Insight Timer.
 This app includes a guided walking meditation, as well as a timer function so you can practice on your own.

-There are also many online articles that offer tips and advice on how to get started with walking meditation.
+Many online articles offer tips and advice on how to get started with walking meditation.
 So whether you’re looking for guidance or just some inspiration, there are plenty of resources available to help you make walking meditation part of your daily routine.

 FAQs